-Named to Honor the Abolitionist, Orator, and Champion of Human Rights 1818-1895 residing in college-owned or operated housing with a description of the housing facility's fire safety system.
+National Council on Alcoholism and Drug Dependency (800) 622-2255 Rochester Area 585-426-8000 Alcoholics Anonymous 585-232-6720 Al-Anon and AlaTeen 585-288-0540 residing in college-owned or operated housing with a description of the housing facility's fire safety system.
 This notice is New York law (the Kerry Rose Fire Sprinkler Notification Act of 2013) requires the University to provide all students intended to provide that description.

-Opened 1955 Named 1967 Rededicated 2016 Fire Safety Information Tables...
+Fire Safety Information Tables...